-The V1190 allows also to increase the Full Scale Range.
+The V1290 allows also to increase the Full Scale Range.
 Taking into account relative time measurements respect to a common reference, it is necessary to use one channel as a reference and make the time difference in the software.

-Fig. 2.8: Relative Time measurement
+Fig. 2.9: Relative Time measurement

-Filename: 00104/03:V1X90.MUTx/13 V1190_REV13.DOC Each channel has a counter that rolls over every 2^N clock cycles, where N is the number of bits (19 with 100 and 200 ps resolution, 17 with 800 ps) this determines the full scale range of the time measurement.
-If two hits A and B are separated by the time T>FSR, when the relative time is calculated as the difference $T{A-B} = T_B - T_A$, the returned result is actually $(T_B - T_A)$ mod FSR, thus making an error of xFSR, where x is unknown.
+Each channel has a counter that rolls over every $2^N$ clock cycles, where N is the number of bits (21 with 25 ps resolution) this determines the full scale range of the time measurement.
+If two hits A and B are separated by the time T > FSR, when the relative time is calculated as the difference $T{A-B} = T_B - T_A$ , the returned result is actually $(T_B - T_A)$ mod FSR, thus making an error of x \ FSR, where x is unknown.
 The Extended Trigger Time Tag (ETTT) aims at the knowledge of x.

 It is important to note that it is necessary to work in Trigger Matching Mode, although we usually don't need a real trigger matching in such a long scale time measurements.
-The trigger is here used in order to open a sequence of consecutive trigger windows and let the TDC to record all the hits in a continuous way (see Fig. 2.9).
-To do that, the trigger will be a repetitive signal of period T_t and the window width is programmed to be slightly wider than T_t .
-Normally we set T_t a bit less than $(2^{12}-1)^25$ ns that is the maximum window width.
+The trigger is here used in order to open a sequence of consecutive trigger windows and let the TDC to record all the hits in a continuous way (see Fig. 2.10).
+To do that, the trigger will be a repetitive signal of period $T_t$ and the window width is programmed to be slightly wider than $T_t$ .
+Normally we set $T_t$ a bit less than $(2^{11}-1)^25$ ns that is the maximum window width.
 The window offset is meaningless but in order to respect the constraints, it is suggested to set it equal to -WIDTH.

-Fig. 2.9: Using the trigger in the long scale time measurements
+Fig. 2.10: Using the trigger in the long scale time measurements